- Authority and Liability

-Daily parking vouchers must be presented to the public safety officer at the entrance of the parking deck located at 154 Summit Street.
-At that time, the voucher will be validated and a stub will be returned to the holder for display on the vehicle's dashboard.
+Daily parking vouchers must be presented to the public safety officer at the entrance of the parking deck located at 154 Summit Street and at the entrance of the Science & Technology Parking Garage (STPG) located at 42 Wilsey St. At that time, the voucher will be validated and a stub will be returned to the holder for display on the vehicle's dashboard.
 The voucher is valid for one day's use.
-If an officer is not posted at the entrance, please go into public safety and present the voucher to the front desk attendant.
+If an officer is not posted at the entrance of the parking deck at 154 Summit Street, please go into public safety and present the voucher to the front desk attendant.
+For STPG there is a guard booth at the entrance gate.
 Vouchers are not transferable.

 Temporary dashboard parking permits are available in the event a registered employee or student must park a vehicle which is not registered on campus (i.e. rental car or borrowed vehicle).
 Permits may be obtained at the Parking Services Department.

 There are, throughout the campus, an adequate number of handicapped parking spaces.
 These spaces are reserved solely for vehicles bearing special license plates and/or permits issued by a state motor vehicle department.
 Vehicles parked in these spaces without an appropriate permit will be subject to a $100 fine and towing at all times without further notice.
 Please note that you must purchase an NJIT Parking permit to use these spaces.

 Hours of operation for NJIT parking lots are 6:45 AM to 10:00 PM.
 Overnight parking is only permitted on levels 1, 5, 6, 7 & 8 of the parking deck (No overnight parking on levels 2, 3 & 4 from 2:00 AM to 5:00 AM, Monday-Friday) and in the Science & Technology Parking Garage.
 A valid NJIT parking hang tag is required.

 Only resident students, faculty, staff and NJIT Greek Way residents who purchase a parking permit will be permitted to park overnight on campus.
 See www.njit.edu/parking/overnight-policy-f07.php for more information.